 Choose in the game options whether or not you want to include

 multiplication and division in the puzzles, and also whether you want

-the annoying Polygogs (the triangle, square, pentagon and hexagon) to
+the annoying Polygogs (the triangle, square, pentagon, hexagon and circle) to

 "Play Quest Mode" to play the game.
 Quest mode takes you through ten

 levels on your journey from zero to ten.
-"Test mode" is just for when
+Alternatively, choose a single level when

 Your NumberPeep can